Dandenong Market Food Tour

 | |

 Looking for the best Saturday markets Melbourne has to offer?
-Whether you’re after local produce, handmade crafts, secondhand treasures, or just a good coffee and a wander, Melbourne’s Saturday markets deliver.
+Weekends are perfect for hunting out local produce, handmade crafts, second-hand treasures, or just a good coffee and a wander.
+And Melbourne’s Saturday markets sure deliver.

-From city laneways to regional town halls, there’s something for everyone.
-Here’s a guide to some of our favourite markets in Melbourne and surrounds, including when they’re on, how to get there, and what makes each one worth a visit.
+From city laneways to regional town halls, we’ve created a mighty list.
+Read on for some of our favourite markets in Melbourne and surrounds, including when they’re on, how to get there, and what makes each one worth a visit.

 Read also: Melbourne Sunday Markets To Explore This Weekend